adeemmm23/better_bee_system/README.md

 - Python 3.x
 - Various Python packages (specified in each individual script)

-## Usage

-1. Clone this repository.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the monitoring system by executing `python start_monitoring.py`.

 The monitoring system will start threads for location detection, noise monitoring, temperature/humidity monitoring, and hive activity monitoring.

 ## Scripts